RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 </script>
 ```
 This is the essence of how AJAX will interact with the ESP32 Webserver: 1) make a GET XMLHttpRequest of a specific name (readADC); 2) the Webserver
-will check what to do when a HTTP request with such name (readADC), in this case read an analog pin; 3) the webserver will send back some data;
+will check what to do when a HTTP request with such name (readADC) is received, in this case read an analog pin; 3) the webserver will send back some data;
 and 4) the Javascript code will process the response, for example by displaying the new value inside an span element with a specific id.

 The code at the server side is simple.
-First, need to define in the setup() what to do when a client request something like
+First, define in the setup() what to do when a client request something like
 192.168.1.103/readADC.
-The code below specifies that the ESP32 will run the handle function *handleADC* if that happens.
+The code below specifies that the ESP32 will run the handle function *handleADC()* if that happens.
 ```cpp
 server.on("/readADC", handleADC);
 ```